 Non-designated minors consist of course work constituting a unified plan of study that includes a minimum of 9 hours of graduate course work.
 These minors should be listed on a student’s plan of study; however, they are not listed on a student’s transcript.

-The process for establishing a designated graduate minor begins with the department/unit curriculum committee and requires the approval of the division curriculum committee, the dean, the Associate Vice Chancellor for Graduate School, and the Graduate Faculty Senate, prior to final approval by the Provost.
+The process for establishing a designated graduate minor begins with the department/unit curriculum committee and requires the approval of the division curriculum committee, the dean, the Dean of the Graduate School, and the Graduate Faculty Senate, prior to final approval by the Provost.
 Minors do not require approval beyond the campus.